 From knowledge springs not only love, but the fortitude to weather marital storms.
-Couples who have detailed love maps of each other’s world are far better prepared to cope with stressful events and conflict.
-Partners who are already in the habit of keeping up to date and are intently aware of what each other are feeling and thinking aren’t as thrown off course by changes and stress in each other’s lives.
+Couples who have detailed love maps of each other’s worlds are far better prepared to cope with stressful events and conflict.
+Partners who are already are intently aware of what each other are feeling and thinking aren’t as thrown off course by changes and stress in each other’s lives.
 But if you don’t start off with a deep knowledge of each other, it’s easy for your relationship to lose its way when your lives shift with the challenges and stressors that come to you over time.

-Start creating and strengthening your Love Maps today!
-Try to answer the following questions about each other and find out how much you really know about your partner’s world.
-While you’re having fun playing, you’ll also be expanding and deepening your relationship.
+Start creating and strengthening your Love Maps today.
+Try to answer the following questions about each other and find out how much you know about your partner’s world.

 Love Map Exercise:

-- What was I wearing when we first met?
+- What was your partner wearing when you first met?

-- Describe in detail what I did today, or yesterday.
+- Describe in detail what your partner did today or yesterday.

-- What is one of my greatest fears or disaster scenarios?
+- What is one of your partner’s greatest fears or disaster scenarios?

 - What is my favorite way to spend an evening?

-- What is one of my favorite ways to be soothed?
+- What is one of your partner’s favorite ways to be soothed?

-- What medical problems do I worry about?
+- What medical problems does your partner worry about?